Lemon-Juiced/DebLited/README.md

 # DebLited
-DebLited is a script designed to transform a basic installation of Debian 12.11.0 with the GNOME Desktop Environment into a customized build of LemOS.
+DebLited, a play on de-blight, is a script designed to transform a basic installation of Debian 12.11.0 with the GNOME Desktop Environment into a customized build of LemOS.
 It simplifies the setup process by automating package installation, removal, and GNOME tweaks.

 ## Usage
 To use DebLited, follow these steps: